awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-template-getting-started-prerequisites.md

 1. For **Public subnet's IPv4 CIDR**, leave the default value\.
 For **Availability Zone**, choose a zone\.
 For **Public subnet name**, enter a friendly name\.

-   You specify this subnet as one of the first of two subnets for the Application Load Balancer when you use the AWS Blockchain Template for Ethereum\.
+   You specify this subnet as one of the first of two subnets for the Application Load Balancer when you use the template\.

 1. For **Private subnet's IPv4 CIDR**, leave the default value\.
 For **Availability Zone**, leave the **No Preference** default\.
 For **Private subnet name**, enter a friendly name\.